Three-ball: Object

 There is a predetermined cut-off score of a certain number of points, after which the player must turn the table over to the next player (or conclude the game/round if the player was the last in the lineup).

 Winning

 Once a player's inning is over, the next player starts over with a fresh rack.
 After all players have finished, the player with the lowest score is declared to be the winner.
 In a tournament context, the winner of the event may be the player with the lowest total score over many rounds of play (strict scoring), or the highest number of won rounds (loose scoring).
 In case of a tie, a playoff round is played between the tied players (and repeated if another tie results).

+One Tie, All Tie Format

+This format is a popular version of Three Ball when gambling.
+In this format, an ante amount per player is established for the game, with each game consisting of only one round.
+At the end of the first round, if there is a tie for the lowest score between two or more players, ALL the players advance to a tie-breaking round.
+Hence, the term "ONE TIE, ALL TIE".
+All players then put an additional ante into the pot with each successive tie-breaking round.
+This format is a great way to keep all players, including those players of lesser skill, engaged with every shot.
+This format also leads to large pots, that grow progressively every time a new tie-breaking round begins.